 Engineers claims that the torque curve of the new supercharged mill is nearly identical to the V6 and that power delivery will be just as seamless as the 3.5-liter.
 Officially, Nissan says that a model packing the new engine is due to arrive in 2013 in North America, and it's safe to assume that's going to be the next-generation Altima.

-Nissan reps confirmed that the combination of superchargers and hybrids will proliferate throughout the automaker's lineup in the coming years, and that's sure to extend to Infiniti, as well.
+Nissan reps confirm that the combination of superchargers and hybrids will proliferate throughout the Nissan line-up in the coming years, and that's sure to extend to Infiniti as well.
 That last bit has us pontificating that the mystery mid-engine Infiniti concept coming to the Geneva Motor Show could be packing a variant of this same mill, but augmented with plug-in tech.
 We'll find out soon enough...

 - Fastest-depreciating cars in the United States